Article - Health - General

 (a) (1) A certificate for involuntary admission of an individual under this part shall:

-(i) Be based on the personal examination of the physician, psychologist, or psychiatric nurse practitioner who signs the certificate; and
+(i) Be based on the personal examination of the physician, psychologist, psychiatric nurse practitioner, licensed certified social worker–clinical, or licensed clinical professional counselor who signs the certificate; and

 (ii) Be in the form that the Secretary adopts, by rule or regulation.

 (2) The rules and regulations shall require the form to include: